The Cycle Of Changing Perceptions

 When their master appeared, they asked him to elaborate on the meaning.
 Lao Tzu responded by asking them if they had ever experienced the fragrance of a rose.
 Every single hand went up.
 He then asked the question, “who among you is able to explain it to us?”
 No hands went up.

 And this lovely little parable aptly demonstrates, that for some things, there is simply no explanation.
 Just how would anybody describe the fragrance of a rose to any degree of accuracy?
 There are simply no words in the dictionary to describe such beauty.
 The same can be said of enlightenment, which for me is the meaning contained within this teaching.
 I do not for one minute claim to be a fully realised soul.
 However, I am going through a tangible awakening process that has been happening to me in stages for some years now.
-There are copious amounts of words that I could use in order to describe my experience; emergence, awakening, eureka moments to name but a few, but none of them would come anywhere near an apt description.
+There are many words that I could use to describe my experience; emergence, awakening, eureka moments to name but a few, but none of them would come anywhere near an apt description.

 Ramana Maharshi also has a take on this, which I find quite beautiful.
 He said that “truth has no words” and that “silence is the eternal flow of language, obstructed by words”.